MicrosoftDocs/winrt-related/winrt-related-src/schemas/tiles/toastschema/element-toast.md

 </tr>
 <tr class="even">
 <td><strong>scenario</strong></td>
 <td><p>The scenario your toast is used for, like an alarm or reminder. <ul><li>"reminder" - A reminder notification.
 This will be displayed pre-expanded and stay on the user's screen till dismissed.</li><li>"alarm" - An alarm notification.
 This will be displayed pre-expanded and stay on the user's screen till dismissed.
 Audio will loop by default and will use alarm audio.</li><li>"incomingCall" - An incoming call notification.
 This will be displayed pre-expanded in a special call format and stay on the user's screen till dismissed.
-Audio will loop by default and will use ringtone audio.</li><li>"urgent" - TBD.</li></ul></li>
+Audio will loop by default and will use ringtone audio.</li><li>"urgent" -  An important notification.
+This allows users to have more control over what apps can send them high-priority toast notifications that can break through Focus Assist (Do not Disturb).
+This can be modified in the notifications settings.</li></ul></li>
 </ul></p></td>
 <td>string</td>
 <td>No</td>